Biden rips Sanders campaign for Social Security attacks

 “What I’d do is I make sure that we expand Social Security coverage,” Biden insisted Friday when a voter in Iowa asked him about the program.

 Biden, like most Democrats, proposes raising the cap on the level of income that is subject to the payroll taxes for Social Security and Medicare.
 That cap is set at $137,700 for the current tax year, meaning any income beyond that threshold is still subject to personal income tax, but not payroll taxes.
-Biden — and many other Democrats — propose lifting that cap to increase the tax revenue flowing into the Medicare and Social Security trust funds.
+Biden, and many other Democrats, propose lifting that cap to increase the tax revenue flowing into the Medicare and Social Security trust funds.

 Sanders’ camp, meanwhile, maintains that Biden’s history is more important than his current proposals.
 Another of their favorite video clips shows then-Sen. Biden, in the first years after Republicans’ 1994 midterm election romp, calling for a more austere approach.
 “When I argued that we should freeze federal spending, I meant Social Security, as well,” Biden said at the time.
 “I meant Medicare and Medicaid.
 I meant veterans’ benefits. … And I not only tried it once.
 I tried it twice, I tried it a third time, and I tried it a fourth time.”